L1n3el0t/ContosoUniversity3/README.md

 # ContosoUniversity3
+I just realized after spending all day following your lecture 6 video that not everything aligned with the instructions, but if you look at the following programs ContosoUniversity4 it should provide an export and use XDocument for the student model

 1. Create an xml file of data from the students, courses, and instructors models
 2. Create a class to seed the data and avoid duplicate runs